aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 ## Custom Networking

-Enabling custom networking does not modify existing nodes.
-Custom networking is a disruptive action.
-If you had any nodes in your cluster with running Pods before you switched to the custom CNI networking feature, you should cordon and drain the nodes to gracefully shutdown the Pods and then terminate the nodes.
-Only new nodes matching the ENIConfig label or annotations use custom networking, and hence the Pods scheduled on these new nodes can be assigned an IP from secondary CIDR.
+We are installing VPC CNI addon of CDK EKS blueprints ahead of your data plane node creation so we dont have a need to cordon and drain the nodes to gracefully shutdown the Pods and then terminate the nodes.
+VPC CNI addon will be first installed on Amazon EKS Control Plane, then data plan nodes will be deployed and then all the other day 2 operational addons you have opted in will be installed.
+This solves IP exhaustion via custom networking of VPC CNI addon out of the box without any manual intervention.

 Please check our [Amazon EKS Best Practices Guide for Networking](https://aws.github.io/aws-eks-best-practices/networking/index/) for more information on custom networking.